 - Stories from others living with CRPS to offer inspiration and hope

 There is always help here to assist in answering your concerns and questions.
 Please contact us directly if you require further information or have a story to share.
 Please join the RSDSA Community for updates and our quarterly newsletter!

 The Experience and Impact of Having CRPS and the Need for Early Diagnosis & Treatment

-Presented by: Three individuals with CRPS and a cargiver talk about the experience of having CRPS.
-Drs.
-Getson and Harden talk about the importance of early diagnosis.
+Three CRPS Warriors and a caregiver talk about the experience of having CRPS.
+Doctor Getson and Doctor Harden discuss the importance of early diagnosis.

 CRPS Treatment and Research: What’s New? with Sean Mackey, MD, PhD

-The experience and impact of having CRPS and the need for early diagnosis & treatment
+Dr. Harkavy-Friedman discusss the experience and impact of having CRPS and the need for early diagnosis & treatment.